guyco33/trino-geoname/README.md

-# presto-geoname
+# trino-geoname

-Presto plugin functions to returns the nearest geoname's centroid point (https://www.geonames.org/) from a given latitude and longitude.
+Trino plugin functions to returns the nearest geoname's centroid point (https://www.geonames.org/) from a given latitude and longitude.

 Searching the nearest geoname's centroid point is done efficiently by using google s2 geometry (http://s2geometry.io/)